 In this blog post I will show how to extend Mule in a simple way using the recently released Mule DevKit.
 The goal of the Mule DevKit is to accelerate the development of Mule extensions by abstracting you from Mule specific stuff so that you just focus on what your are trying to build.

 My idea here is to create a simple Cloud Connector to interact with Google Maps API but the concepts covered here can be used in other scenarios as well.
-Since the Mule DevKit is intended for developers, expect many code snippets so that you can go through this example on your own and play around with the code.
-You can get the full source code here.

 This post is all about developing Cloud Connectors and deploying apps to Mule iON, but rather than just using words I created a screencast that demonstrates how to use Cloud connectors and Mule Flow to build applications that can be run on Mule or Mule iON.

 We live in a world where the slow one is left behind.
 You company must adapt to the ever changing and complex world of technology integration.
 We live in a world where it is no longer acceptable to take months to integrate new services.
 So today’s post is about speed.
 I will show how you can build a Cloud Connector for Mule in five easy steps.
 The same cloud connector that you will be able to use on Mule standalone or Mule iON to integrate into your company.
-Ready?

 Once you have a working Mule ESB application you may be wondering how fast it can run.
 Here we will discuss a simple method for measuring the throughput of your application using Apache JMeter.